-The Chicago Journal is a general interest, digital publication with a focus on the political and cultural issues relevant to the city of Chicago and the surrounding metro area.
+The Chicago Journal is a general interest, digital publication focused on the political, cultural, and economic issues of the city of Chicago and the surrounding metro area.
 This page describes our guidelines for writing, photography, and video submissions to the Chicago Journal.

 If you’re hoping to contact us about anything else, including sending Letters to the Editor, visit our Contact Page.

 Please understand that we are unable to reply to every query.
 If you have not heard back from an editor at the Chicago Journal within one week of your pitch, consider following up with another email.
 If you have not heard back from an editor at the Chicago Journal within two weeks of your pitch, feel free to consider pitching elsewhere.

 The Chicago Journal will consider pitches for in-depth reportage, analysis, opinion, essays, or criticism.
 A strong pitch will articulate a clear understanding of a compelling story, and challenge readers to consider a perspective or reimagine ideas.

 The first step every writer should take is to study recent articles posted at chicagojournal.com.

 All pitches should be emailed to firstname.lastname@example.org and include the word “QUERY” in the subject line.
 No phone calls.
 The proposal should explain what your article would bring to the topic and should include sources and interview subjects you will consult.
 While you should include your credentials, our editors read proposals to evaluate writing skill and creativity of approach, and we encourage “unknown” authors to submit.